tomwolber/uber/README.md

 #### Trade-offs

 Since there isn't a backend and rate limits on the geocoding API, rendering pins the first time for a movie is a little slow.
 If I had more time I would spin up a Node.js server with a cronjob that hits the movies API, adds geolocating data, and saves the whole thing to a MongoDB document.
 There are also a few bugs to work out.

+TESTING!
+I took me so long to get the tests suite set up that I only wrote 1 test, but hopefully you can see the intention there.

 Mobile devices are supported, but both the desktop and mobile UI's need to be polished